udkyo/lup/README.md

-## Lup - vertical command expansion
+## Lup - loopy command execution

-When used as a prefix for a command containing ampersand encapsulated, comma-separated groups of terms, lup processes from left to right, expanding terms and ranges as if they are nested for loops.
+Lup expands ranges groups of terms in shell commands similarly to using nested for loops.

 `lup virsh @destroy,start@ @dev,test@_@1..3@`